Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!-slides.md

 }
 ```

-- Events are a way of letting the outside world know about what's happening inside the contract.
+- Events are a way of letting the outside world know about what's happening inside the contracts.
-- `#[ink(event)]` is a macro that defines events.
-- Topics mark fields for indexing.

 Notes:

-- events are especially important for dapps
-- storage is expensive: reading e.g. aggregate data from chain directly is impossible / impractical
-- dapps the can listen to the event, normalize & store off-chain and answer e.g. complex queries

 ---

-## Contracts: Events
+## Events and errors

 ```rust
 #[ink(message)]